 Focus and Scope

-By narrowing our focus to critical legal scholarship, KSLR seeks to enhance the presence of critical legal thought within academia and to further the philosophy of teaching at Kent Law School.
-In so doing, KSLR will serve as a stepping-stone for the further academic achievement of Kent Law School students through this unique publishing platform
+The journal seeks to publish theoretically informed critical legal scholarship.
+By choosing to do so, KLR seeks to enhance the presence of critical legal thought within the Academy and to further the philosophy of teaching at KLS.
+In so doing, KLR serves as a stepping-stone for the academic achievement of KLS students through this unique publishing platform.

 Peer Review Process